NaveenEzio/randombit/README.md

 # randombit
-This shell script program is used to generate random numbers and calculate its hamming weight
+This script program will generate random numbers and calculate its hamming weight